GROWING MOORE READERS

 Bracket

-Summer Reading Stations - To combat the summer/COVID reading slide for children, GMR establishes outdoor reading stations at various locations in Moore County during the summer months.
+Summer Reading Stations - To combat the summer reading slide for children, GMR establishes outdoor reading stations at various locations in Moore County during the summer months.
 These stations offer children a new age-appropriate book, a STEAM activity, drinks and snacks, and provide valuable information and resources to their caregivers.
 Stations consist of paid interns and volunteers to help guide families on the importance of reading and spending time together everyday.
 Storytellers can often be seen reading to families as they visit the sites.
 For more information on the Summer Reading Stations, click the links below.

 Informational Flyer